Oscar winning support

 “Alongside his practical work, Anthony has been with us every step of the way to provide general HR and legal advice to help us with any potentially difficult employee situations.
 Winning such a huge and public contract as the BFI fund, which has ties to the National Lottery, has meant that it has been more important than ever to remain compliant and become the most professionally run organisation we can be.
 Anthony and his team have undoubtedly played a key role in enabling us to become the well-established and respected non-profit in the UK that we are today.”

-Anthony Sutton, MD of Cream HR, said: “Doc Society is one of the most exciting and ground-breaking clients we have ever worked with.
-The work the team does creates incredibly moving and impactful films, and we are really proud to have played a small part in that process over the past year.”
+Anthony Sutton, MD of Cream HR, said: “Doc Society is always an exciting and ground-breaking organisation and we love working with them.
+The work the team does creates incredibly moving and impactful films, and we are really proud to have played a very small part in their success over the years.”

 Previous